opral/monorepo/source-code/cli/README.md

 ---
-title: "inlang CLI"
+title: CLI
 href: /documentation/apps/inlang-cli
-description: "The inlang CLI"
+description: The inlang CLI automates localization processes.
 ---

-# {% $frontmatter.title %}
+# Inlang CLI

 [@inlang/cli](https://github.com/inlang/inlang/tree/main/source-code/cli) is a command line interface (CLI) tool that allows you to interact with the Inlang infastructure.
 It ca be used to automate localization tasks, such as machine translation, linting and more.